| Tour Time: 3hrs

 - INR 3000 for a solo traveller

-Knowledgeable guide, personalised walk, local taxi ride, illustrated notes and all taxes.
+Knowledgeable guide, personalised walk, local taxi ride and all taxes.

 Prior reservation is mandatory.
 Payment in cash on the day of the tour.